shapemi/shapemi.github.io/submission/index.md

 * **Proceedings**: We plan on publishing the workshop proceedings in Lecture Notes in Computer Science (LNCS).
 We may not be able to include abstracts in the proceedings.

-Please note that at least one co-author **must register** for the workshop by the early bird registration deadline **August TBD 2024**.
+Please note that at least one co-author **must register** for the workshop by the early bird registration deadline **August 25, 2024**.

 ![Springer](../images/springer.png "Springer")